Sunday, June 09, 2024

 The main act I remember on the Saturday was seeing David Gray on the Other Stage.
 I had discovered his music the previous year at the Fleadh in London and had bought his album White Ladder.
 The next day Burt Bacharach was supposed to be playing but he pulled out and David played another set on the Pyramid Stage which made him a superstar overnight and White Ladder shot up the album charts.
 You can always tell who was a big success at Glasto by looking at the charts a week later.
 People can become world famous overnight.
 The only band I watched on the Pyramid that day was Ladysmith Black Mambazo.
 When we were around the campfire that night I was singing the song Homeless which they recorded with Paul Simon, but I changed the song to Hopeless and was leaping over the fire which seemed quite funny at the time.
 Some of the best fun was around the fire, drinking and telling jokes.
 When people are really spaced out after partying for days and with sleep deprivation they will laugh at anything, such as, “What do you do if you see a spaceman?”
 “Park in it man”, and other silly stuff like that.
 The Pet Shop Boys, Reef, Ocean Colour Scene, Semisonic, Brand New Heavies, Travis and Asian Dub Foundation were also on that day, but I don’t remember any of that.
 A lot of those bands slipped back into obscurity.
 I don’t think the Saturday line-up was that great in 2000.
 One good thing though, that evening we bumped into our friends Andy & Alex who we had lost two days before, so that was good.

 Sunday was a lot better musically.
 Sharon Shannon was on the Pyramid Stage and a bit later it was American country music legend Willie Nelson.
-I know his importance in the history of music, but I have never been a big fan.
+I knew his importance in the history of music, but I wasn't a big fan like I am these days.
 He was good, and I recognised quite a few of the songs.
 I insisted that we leave before the end of his set though because I wanted to see someone whose music I had discovered around that time which was Kate Rusby aka The Barnsley Nightingale who played on the Acoustic Stage.
 She was great, this was the first time I had seen Kate and I’ve seen her lots of times since.
 My favourite song of her performance was her version of Iris Dement’s Our Town.

 The highlight of the whole festival was David Bowie’s performance.
 This was his second Glastonbury.
 The first was in 1971 when he was relatively unknown and now he returned 29 years later as a music legend.
 It was the second and last time I ever saw him live.
 The first time was in the mid 70’s when he was the thin white duke and Station To Station was released.
 He seemed really pleased to be back.
 I can’t remember all the songs, but I know he began with Wild Is The Wind because one of our friends Alex was a huge fan and was really pleased about that.
 It was mainly greatest hits set including China Girl, Changes, Life On Mars, Ashes To Ashes, Rebel Rebel, Golden Years, Fame, All The Young Dudes, Man Who Sold The World, Station To Station, Starman, Under Pressure, Ziggy Stardust, Heroes, Let’s Dance and many other songs that I can’t remember now.